vippsas/vipps-psp-api/vipps-psp-api-quick-start.md

 # Quick start

 Use the PSP API to initiate a PSP payment and get details or update the status of this payment.
-Use the PSP Merchant Signup API to get information about merchants, create a new sale unit, or update the sale unit details.
+Use the PSP Merchant Signup API to get information about merchants, create a new sales unit, or update the sales unit details.

 <!-- START_COMMENT -->